beemajaya/Disaster-Response-Pipelines/README.md

 - App - this folder contains file to create the app to visualise model outputs
     - templates - this folder contains template files to aid creation of the app
     - run.py - this file creates the app

+### Acknowledgments
+This app was completed as part of the Udacity Data Scientist Nanodegree.
+Code templates and data were provided by Udacity.
+The data was originally sourced by Udacity from Figure Eight.